sabinmhx/sortify/README.md

-# Sorting Visualizer in Java
+# Sortify: Sorting Visualizer in Java

-### This project helps to visualize how the sorting algorithms work.
+### This sorting algorithm visualizer project helps to visualize how the sorting algorithms work.

 ## Description